2022–23 Australian region cyclone season: Tropical Cyclone Ellie

 In anticipation of Ellie, the BoM issued a tropical cyclone warning for the coast of Western Australia and Northern Territory.
 The cyclone mainly caused torrential rainfall and gale-force wind gusts along the Top End as it became a tropical cyclone.
 Timber Creek experienced "once-in-50-year" flooding as the cyclone moved through the town by 24 December.
 Heavy rainfall led to water levels within the Fitzroy River reaching 15.81 m, surpassing its 2002 record of 13.95 m.
 By January, the river was 50 km wide in some parts.
 Flooding continued into January, with WA Emergency Services Minister, Stephen Dawson, saying that it was a "once in a century" flood crisis.
 Infrastructure was damaged and remote Indigenous communities completely cut off.
 Defence personnel were deployed to the Kimberley region in WA, three RAAF aircraft were provided to evacuate residents, and five helicopters were despatched to help with the crisis.
 Hardship payments were made by the state, territory and Commonwealth governments, and Prime Minister Anthony Albanese promised "massive infrastructure investment" when he visited the area afterwards.
+Damage of Ellie was estimated to be A$322 million (US$215 million).